What does safe sex mean?

 Why you should practice safe sex

 STIs are more common than you may think.
 According to the World Health Organization, more than 1 million STIs are acquired everyday worldwide.
 Most STIs can be treated with antibiotics, but left untreated they could remain with you for life or even affect your fertility.
-While on the other hand, managing your own fertility can empower you and give you more control over when you decide to have a child.
+In addition to the health-saving benefits, managing your reproductive health can empower you, giving you control over family planning and your sexual wellness.

 What should I do if I’ve had unsafe sex?